Gheorghe Mulțescu: Managerial career

 Mulțescu managed several clubs, most of which were from Romania, where he was nicknamed Smurdul (The SMURD) after the Romanian emergency rescue service, because of his capacity for taking charge of teams who are going through a difficult time in mid-season and taking them on a points-winning path, especially those which were fighting to avoid relegation.
 In 1993 he led Romania's B squad in the Nehru Cup, reaching the final where they lost with 2–0 to North Korea.
 Mulțescu coached 13 teams in Divizia A, at some, he had several terms, including six periods at Dinamo, totaling 313 matches in the competition (112 victories, 74 draws, 127 losses).
 He also coached outside of Romania, in Turkey and Saudi Arabia, where his most successful period was his first term at Samsunspor from 1993 until 1997.
 There, he finished one season in fifth place and won the only trophy of his managerial career, the 1993–94 Balkans Cup.
-During that Samsunpor spell, Mulțescu brought several Romanian players to the club such as Bogdan Stelea, Daniel Timofte, Marius Cheregi, Ovidiu Hanganu, Silvian Dobre and Luca Constantin.
+During that Samsunspor spell, Mulțescu brought several Romanian players to the club such as Bogdan Stelea, Daniel Timofte, Marius Cheregi, Ovidiu Hanganu, Silvian Dobre and Luca Constantin.

 Personal life and death

 His son, Cătălin, was a goalkeeper, playing at various Liga I and Liga II clubs throughout his career.
 After he retired from professional football, he became a goalkeeping coach.

 Sports commentator Ilie Dobre wrote a book about him titled Gigi Mulțescu, fotbalistul-nepereche (Gigi Mulțescu, the unpaired footballer), which was released in 2001.
+In 2009, Mulțescu was awarded the Honorary Citizen of Petroșani title.

 Mulțescu died on 15 September 2024 in the Floreasca Hospital in Bucharest, at the age of 72.
-Over 200 people participated at his funeral, being buried with military honors in the "Reînvierea" Cemetery in the Colentina neighborhood of Bucharest.
+Over 200 people attended his funeral and he was buried with military honors in the "Reînvierea" Cemetery in the Colentina neighborhood of Bucharest.